The Giving Account

 Expert guidance on your giving strategy

-Your client can recommend a grant to virtually any IRS-qualified 501(c)(3) public charity or private operating foundation.
+Your client can recommend a grant to IRS-qualified 501(c)(3) public charities or private operating foundations.
 The minimum grant amount is $50.
 In addition to the amount of a grant, your client can also recommend a use for the funds and specify how they would like to be acknowledged.
 These details are sent to the charity along with the grant.

 Review important restrictions around donors receiving "more than incidental" benefit in return for making a grant.

 This ensures that grants get to charities as quickly as possible.
 If there are only assets in the managed account, then we will notify you when funds must be raised to fund an approved grant.
 Donors recommend grants an average of 10 - 20 times per year, so having money in the pools ensures you won't have to raise and transfer cash each time a grant is requested.

 To recommend a grant on behalf of your client through GivingCentral, you must have transactional access on the Giving Account and an Agency Agreement on file.

 This demo walks a donor through the step-by-step process of setting up access privileges .